MiSTer-devel/Gameboy_MiSTer/ReadMe.md

 Core supports custom palettes (*.gbp) which should be placed into Gameboy folder.
 Some examples are available in palettes folder.

 ## Autoload
-To autoload custom palette at startup rename it to boot0.rom To autoload favorite game at startup rename it to boot2.rom
+To autoload favorite game at startup rename it to boot2.rom

 ## Video output